DON'T Buy "Hemp-derived Delta-9 Carts" Until You Read This

 However, these terms are also used in federal and state laws to differentiate between Cannabis sativa with a 0.3% or lower concentration of Delta-9 THC by dry weight (hemp) and cannabis with any concentration higher than this (marijuana).

 This differentiation is not one rooted in science but one established by lawmakers.
-But the key takeaway is that hemp and marijuana contain Delta-9 THC, and their only difference is a dry weight concentration.
+But the point is that hemp and marijuana contain Delta-9 THC, and their only difference is a dry weight concentration.

 Dry Weight Concentration

-Before we reveal the verdict about "hemp-derived Delta-9 THC cartridges," we must cover "dry weight concentration."
+Before we reveal the verdict about "hemp-derived Delta-9 THC cartridges," we have to cover what "dry weight concentration" is and why it matters.
 When discussing plants and other agricultural products, "dry weight" means the weight recorded after a processor removes water from the mass.

-In America, it might be a bit hard to picture the weight of 300mg because we use the imperial system.
-But according to the U.S. Currency Education Program, a U.S. one-dollar bill weighs approximately 1 gram
+In America, it might be a bit hard to conceptualize 300mg because we use the imperial system.
+However, consider this: according to the U.S. Currency Education Program, a U.S. one-dollar bill weighs approximately 1 gram.

-One thousand milligrams equals one gram, and our Select Spectrum Cocoa Squares and similar products contain just 300 milligrams of Detla-9, which isn't even half the weight of a one-dollar bill.
-So compare that to the total weight of the edible, and it's pretty easy to see how it would exceed no more than 0.3% of its dry weight (but we have our products tested by a DEA-certified lab to verify this).
+If one thousand milligrams equals one gram and edibles like our Cereal Bites contain 300 milligrams of Delta-9 per package, that isn't even half the weight of a one-dollar bill.
+So compare that to the total weight of the edible, and it's pretty easy to see how it would exceed no more than 0.3% of its dry weight (we have our products tested by a DEA-certified lab to verify this).

 Can You Buy Hemp-Derived Delta 9 THC Vape Carts?